 The weight of the penalty differs and some races may not even incur a penalty – that is when a horse would be “ahead of the handicapper” as discussed above.

-How is The Weight Carried?
+How is The Weight Carried in a Horse Race?

 The extra weights are carried in a weight cloth, which goes under the saddle.
 The total weight figure includes: